Cardio Or Weights First

 Should You Do Cardio Or Weights First?

 Since the debate is unlimited, it is best to listen to people who have spent years in the industry.
 So, which should be done first – cardio or strength training?
 Traditionally, fitting the two into one workout session was not advised.
 It was either cardio or strength.
-But, today, fitness experts recommend combining the two in a single session for maximum health benefits.
+But, with a shift in tone, fitness experts started recommending combining the two in a single session for maximum health benefits.

 Before picking between the two, it is important to understand what cardio and strength training are all about.